mroonga/mroonga/doc/source/userguide/wrapper.rst

 Wrapper mode
 ============

-Here we explain how to use wrapper mode of groonga storage engine.
+Here we explain how to use wrapper mode of mroonga

 How to use wrapper mode
 -----------------------

-In wrapper mode, groonga storage engine works in wrapping an existing storage engine.
+In wrapper mode, mroonga works in wrapping an existing storage engine.
 To specify the wrapped storage engine, we use SQL comment like ``COMMENT = 'engine "innodb"'`` for now.

 .. note::